 Why should you start by purchasing these tools?
 They are the top 5 tools that our Faber Contractors recommend to people who plan on starting a career in construction or skilled trades.

-As a side note, these are the tools that a Faber Worker can add to their bio:
+As a side note, these are the tools that you can add to your Faber Work profile:

-With these tools added to a Faber Worker profile, Faber Contractors can see what the Faber Worker is equipped with.
-This increases your chances of finding short-term or long-term projects on the Faber Worker app.
+With these tools added to a Faber profile, Faber Contractors can see what the Worker is equipped with.
+This increases your chances of finding short-term or long-term projects on the Faber Work app.

 Back to the article – here’s why and how each tool prepares you for your first few opportunities in the construction industry.